 A man travelling through a swamp on his way home encounters something terrifying.

-He’d travelled the swamp road many times before but he’d never done so at night.
-Though he’d never believed the stories, the swamp could be creepy at night.
+The stories and tales were brought into his mind as he rode into the swamp.
+Though he didn’t believe them, it didn’t make the swamp any less creepy.
 Still, Eric pressed on.
 The chirping of crickets echoed through the trees and off in the distance he heard the hoots of an owl.
 The leafless trees cast strange shadows in the moonlight.
 Though he knew the road and the swamp well, he couldn’t help the feeling he was being watched.
 As Eric urged his horse to a faster pace, the echo of something sloshing through the swamp’s murky waters resounded through the trees.

 The icy hand of fear gripped him as Eric fought the urge to look behind him.
 It was the sound of something large.
 He dreaded to think of what it could be.
 He’d heard the stories of a beast that lurked in the swamp, composed of dark thoughts and dark fog.
 As he continued down the road, from somewhere deep in the swamp, came an unearthly roar that shook the trees.
 Startled from their sleep, a flock of birds took to the night sky with angry calls.
 His horse panicked at the sound and Eric fought to call him.
 He called the frightened animal and urged the horse to a run.